hepingpeace/awsome_ai_paper_list/README.md

-# 😎 Awesome AI paper list
+# 😎 Awesome AI Papers in Autonomous Driving

-This is a curated list of awesome AI papers.
-The list is divided into different categories, such as computer vision, natural language processing, and reinforcement learning.
-Each category contains a list of papers that are considered to be state-of-the-art or have significant impact on the field.
-The list is updated regularly to include the latest research papers.
+This curated list highlights remarkable AI papers that advance the field of Autonomous Driving.
+I'll regularly update it with papers I read and study, sharing my insights on Medium.

+Please support my work by:

+- Starring my GitHub repository: Your stars show appreciation and help others discover this resource.
+- Following me on Medium: Stay updated on my latest analyses and thoughts on these influential papers.

+Let's explore the cutting-edge of AI in Autonomous Driving together

 ## 📚 Table of Contents